 If you know how to program and you just have an easy task I can certainly understand using a high level language.
 I think it is a crutch, though.
 Using only high level languages will eventually stop your growth as a programmer.
 That is why C++ is often used as a first language for beginners.
 Learning C++ will teach you how a computer works.
 This is vital to tackling harder problems later on.

 I am going to assume you have some basic computer skills.
 Knowing some basics will help you understand how a program is built.
 Prior programming will not be necessary though.
 You will need to have a compiler installed.
 I will leave this part up to you.
 There are many choices to choose from.
 Choose something simple that you can understand and operate.
 When you have done this continue on to the beginning C++ guide.
+I want to note that compilers come standard with any Linux or BSD distribution.
+They are designed for programmers and include a lot of great tools that are free and continually updated.
+I recommend going this route.

 Parts of a Program